RishabhSelenium/APIFW/README.md

 > Thi Java class is implemented to validate the Status code and Error message of Tests.
 We have ```validateErroMessage()``` and ```validateSTATUS``` in this class

 **2.com.testing.Resources**
-> This package contains all the JSON files we are using
+> This package contains all the JSON files we are using to perfor the test cases

 **3.com.testing.TestMethods**
 TestCase01.java